zadium/Blender_OpenSIM/README.md

-# Rig and Export for OpenSIM
+# Belnder Rig and Import/Export for OpenSIM Tips

 First I am not expert, it is my notes for me to remember how my own instruction, based on others articles and videos